Listen to this episode:

 Yeah, so we get data directly from our suppliers, which at this point, I think we're over 250, 280 plus suppliers.
 We also get data directly from our customers, and we get it in various methods.
 Some of it even comes from our sales team as well.
 We get it through email.
 Some of it is we actually have to go to the FTP sites to get the data.
 Some of it is transferred to us, like an API that we may have.

 And the data comes in all different types of forms.
 Some of it's text files, some of it's just raw data.
 Some of it is, you know, maybe JSON files.
-So it comes to us in all different shape sizes.
+So it comes to us in all different shapes, sizes.
 Some of it, you know, some of our suppliers are very small.
 They're still like the little mom-and-pop shops down the street that only have a couple hundred SKUs.
 And we have some suppliers that have close to a million SKUs.
 So I think our database in total right now is over three million SKUs that we manage in our database.

 Matthew Stibbe (03:01.358)